ayoung062/msac-lab6/exercise10.md

 7. Examine the contents of one of the blobs

 8. What type of object does the parent hash represent?
+The parent hash is a pointer to the parent of the current commit

         git cat-file -t <hash>

 9. Examine the contents of the parent and its tree

 10. Do the trees you looked at have any matching hashes listed?
+They do have matching hashes listed